xi-jia/Learning-a-Model-Driven-Variational-Network-for-Deformable-Image-Registration/README.md

 If you have any problems or notice any bugs related to this version, please fell free to contact me (x.jia.1@cs.bham.ac.uk).

-We will update the code (such as including the training and testing code) in the future (hopefully soon).
+~~We will update the code (such as including the training and testing code) in the future (hopefully soon).~~ The training and testing code can be found in our [LKU-Net](https://github.com/xi-jia/LKU-Net) and [Fourier-Net](https://github.com/xi-jia/Fourier-Net).
+They are bascially the same.

 ## Others